 What is it?

-A boil usually appears suddenly as a painful pink or red bump that's generally between 1/2 inch to 3/4 inch (1 to 2 centimeters) in diameter.
-The surrounding skin also may be red and swollen.
+- A boil usually appears suddenly as a painful pink or red bump that's generally between 1/2 inch to 3/4 inch (1 to 2 centimeters) in diameter.

 Although anyone — including otherwise healthy people — can develop boils or carbuncles, the following factors can increase your risk: